musashiro17/scripts/README.md

     5. Machine will restart by itself after the script runs

     6. You need to start MSI Central Service manually under services or use Start_MSI.bat before opening DragonCenter and stop it after using Stop_MSI.bat.
-This is to ensure that the service will be stopped every reboot and not running when you don't need it (else it may install other wacky stuff)

     7. Disable Dragon Center from starting up via Task Manager

 This is made for version 2.0.92.0 of DragonSh!t.
 I will try to update this as much as I can on my free time.